nikolicbora/Online-Games/README.md

 ### This aplication is done in JSF,SQL,Hibernate,HTML,CSS

 In this aplication registrated user can every day play a game of the day only once and has certain time to finish it.
-The games tha can be the game of  day are choosen randomly and they can be:
+The games that can be the game of  day are choosen by administrator and they can be:
 1. Anagram:
 User is given an string and he must give result string that has same letters as  input and similar meaning as input.